-- All staff members must arrive a minimum 15 minutes before work to prepare and help with cleaning and sanitising - Personal protective equipment (PPE) to be worn by staff and clients where applicable including masks and a disposable aprons - Customers to wear their own PPE where possible - Staff should wear face masks and change them throughout the day every two hours - · Brands and retailers to decide who should provide PPE - Gloves to be worn where relevant throughout the day and changed regularly - All staff to wear their hair up as this helps to reduce face touching.
+- All staff members must arrive a minimum 15 minutes before work to prepare and help with cleaning and sanitising - Personal protective equipment (PPE) to be worn by staff and a disposable apron - The staff should wear further protection in addition to any that they might usually wear.
+This should take the form of a clear visor that covers the face and provides a barrier between the wearer and the client from respiratory droplets caused by sneezing, coughing or speaking.
+Visors must fit the user and be worn properly.
+It should cover the forehead, extend below the chin, and wrap around the side of the face.
+Both disposable and reusable visors are available.
+A re-usable visor must be cleaned and sanitised regularly using normal cleaning products - Customers to bring their own PPE unless employers decide to supply - · Brands and retailers to decide who should provide PPE - · Gloves to be worn where relevant throughout the day and changed regularly - All staff to wear their hair up as this helps to reduce face touching.
 Those with short hair to wear headband to keep hair off the face - Minimise how many people are in staff rooms and stockrooms at any given time and keep social distance - If possible schedule staff on shifts or organise staff in teams to allow rotation to allow them to travel safely to and from work and to avoid too many staff members in the shop at one time - Reduce the number of different staff serving and interacting with each customer.
 For example; one person does the welcome and consultation instead of two/three different people - Organise staff break rotations in the staff room to ensure not too many people are there at any one time